 European trailer market Lead-Times index, presented by TIP

-The European Lead-Times index provides a holistic analysis on market forecast.
-It offers an up-to-date statistical measure of the lead-times trend, to help us better anticipate the future.
+The European Lead-Times Index provides a holistic analysis of the market forecast.
+It offers an up-to-date statistical measure of the lead-times trend to help us better anticipate the future.

 It is calculated as a function of the market and market trends.
 The market average is 50; a higher figure indicates that the average time between ordering the equipment and receiving it is higher, and conversely, a lower figure indicates that the average time is lower.

 As forecasted in our 2022 report, the lead-time index shows that there are some signs of stabilisation in the market.
 Indeed, the events which had previously led to a significant price increase have, to a degree, stabilised.
 However, the market has not returned to what it was ‘pre-pandemic’.

 Despite some stabilisation, uncertainties remain in the market

 There are fewer component shortages that are impacting the production of trailers.
 Additionally, the price of raw materials such as steel, aluminum and wood is, generally speaking, not continuing to increase as it was.

 We also have noticed a positive correlation between lead times and price; now that the raw material prices are generally not increasing as they were, lead times, in some cases, are starting to shorten.
 Prices might still be higher than pre-Ukraine war, but the business interruptions in the manufacturing process are not to the level that they were.

 Despite some stabilisation in raw material prices, manufacturers are facing other concerns such as inflation and energy prices, causing them to suffer from cost overruns due to rising energy costs.

 Additionally, the demand for transportation equipment has been flat for a couple of months due to lead time, prices and the aforementioned war.
 We forecast that there won’t be a change in the coming months, which will allow manufacturers to decongest their order book.

 What is our recommendation?